kekuchan/swarmbject/docs/std/arr/Void.md

 if the array is sorted.

 Parameters:
-* A pointer to an element to find.
 * The array to search in.
 * The starting index to search from in the array.
 * The size from the starting index to search in.
-* A pointer to a "void*(void*, unsigned int)" function that returns a pointer to an element, from the given array, at the given index.
+* A pointer to an element to find.
-* A pointer to an "unsigned char(void*,void*)" function that can compare the given element to find with any of the array elements and returns std::Compare::equal if equal, or something else otherwise.
+* A pointer to an "unsigned char(void*, unsigned int, void*)" function that can compare any element of the given subarray at the given index, with the given element to find, and returns an std::Compare value.

 Returns: 0, if not found, otherwise the index + 1 position of the element.